POSITION: Temporary, part-time (15-20 hours per week)

 - Coordinate with Community Organizer on broader Planned Parenthood events, orientations, advocacy actions and trainings, as needed

 - Additional responsibilities, as needed.

-- Currently enrolled in an undergraduate or graduate program at the University of Texas at San Antonio.
+- Currently enrolled in an undergraduate or graduate program in the Dallas or San Antonio areas.

 - Three months of consistent volunteer experience with Planned Parenthood or another progressive organization.